Timiodon/TFWR-Translations/EN/docs/scripting/scopes.md

 This code prints `0` because the local `x` inside `f` is not the same variable as the global `x`, so the global `x` remains unchanged.
 This is important because otherwise a function call could accidentally override a global variable that just happens to have the same name as a local variable of that function.

-If you want to write to a global variable you, you must do so explicitly using the `global` keyword.
+If you want to write to a global variable, you must do so explicitly using the `global` keyword.

 `x = 0